-Cava-Chin Breed Profile
+Cava-Chin Dog Breed Information

 The Cava-Chin is a cross between a Cavalier King Charles Spaniel and a Japanese Chin.
 Although a mixed-breed dog can take on any combination of characteristics from their parent breeds, a Cava-Chin tends to be a small, loving, and playful dog that is devoted to their families.

 They may not be recognized by the American Kennel Club, but they are recognized by other notable dog organizations.
 The American Canine Hybrid Club, International Designer Canine Registry, Designer Dogs Kennel Club, and more all recognize the Cava-Chin.

 Cava-Chin are small dogs with sweet dispositions and lively, playful personalities.
 They are quintessential comparison dogs that love nothing more than to be with their favorite humans and thrive on attention from them.

 Their friendly personalities mean they tend to get along well with children, other dogs, and other pets.
 They even tend to be open and friendly with strangers.
 Their small size means that they can be easily injured by accidental rough play or falls that can be common with young children.
 So, any playtime should be closely supervised.

 The Cava-Chin is a highly adaptable dog breed.
 They tend to adapt well to apartments as well as larger homes with yards.
 As with any dog breed, they are sensitive to heat.
 Because of their small size, they may need to bundle up with some winter dog products to stay warm when the temperatures drop.
 But, other than that, they tend to do well in most climates.